Doc-Le/PhysioActivities/README.md

 ### Returning Visitor Goals

 * As a Returning Visitor, I want to find information about what the clinic has to offer.
+* As a Returning Visitor, I want to find information about what kind of service is provided.
+* As a Returning Visitor, I want to find information and reviews about the clinicians.
-* As a Returning Visitor, I want to find the best way to get in contact with him.
+* As a Returning Visitor, I want to find information about the type of techniques.
-* As a Returning Visitor, I want to find community links.
+* As a Returning Visitor, I want to find easy access for bookings and payments.

 ## Goals
 #